 docker run -d --name=portainer \ -p 8000:8000 \ -p 9000:9000 \ -v /var/run/docker.sock:/var/run/docker.sock \ -v /volume1/docker/portainer:/data \ --restart=always \ portainer/portainer-ce

-After you click save on STEP 7, select your “Install Portainer” Task then click the “Run” tab.
-You will be asked to Install Portainer – click Yes.
+After you click OK on STEP 6, select your “Install Portainer” Task then click the “Run” tab.
+You will be asked to run Install Portainer – click Yes.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 In the left sidebar, click on Endpoints then select local and click on it.
 Follow the instructions in the image below.

 After you click on the little pencil a new window will open.
-On the public IP area type your NAS local IP which, in my case, is 192.168.0.182 then click Update endpoint.
+On the Public IP area type in your NAS local IP which, in my case, is 192.168.0.182 then click Update endpoint.
 Follow the instructions in the image below.

 If everything goes right, you will see this message at the top right of your screen: “Environment updated local“.